Edition for Web Developers — Last Updated 3 June 2023

 Let responsePolicyContainer be null.

-Let responseCOOP be a new cross-origin opener policy.
+Let responseCOOP be a new opener policy.

 Let locationURL be null.